Einsteinish/MonolithicToMicroServices-GKE/README.md

 * Deploy and manage Docker containers using kubectl
 * Ports - NodePort, Port, TargetPort
 * Service types - NodePort and LoadBalancer

-## Setup GCE and Enable Cloud Shell

-## Provision Kubernetes using GKE

-## Managing Applications with Kubernetes
+* Managing Applications with Kubernetes

 [App](https://github.com/kelseyhightower/app) is hosted on GitHub and provides an example 12 Facter application.
 We will be working with the following Docker images: